amcquistan/java-for-devs/High Level Into to Java for Developers.md

-# High Level Into to Java for Developers
+# High Level Introduction to Java for Experienced Developers

 ### Introduction

-This article is designed to be a high level overview of the Java programming language intended for software developers proficient in other languages such as JavaScript, Python, C++, ect.
-As such I will be drawing some correlations among some language features here an there but, the intent is not to provide a comparative analysis between other such languages.
+This article is a high level overview of the Java programming language intended for software developers proficient in other languages such as JavaScript, Python, C++, ect.
+The reader is expected to be familar with general concepts of programming constructs and the OOP paradigm.
+I draw some correlations among some language features here and there but, the intent is not to provide a comparative analysis between other such languages.

-All code snippets are composed of a collection of mini programs hosted and available on GitHub for play and experimentation.
+Code snippets are heavily utilized to demonstrate language features and are composed of a collection of mini programs as Gradle projects hosted on GitHub available for play and experimentation.

 ##### Contents